Jude Pate: Career

 From 1994 to 1999, Pate served as trial counsel for the Sitka Tribe of Alaska.
 From 1999 to 2006, he was in private practice and from 2006 to 2018 he was an assistant public defender.
 In February 2018, Governor Bill Walker appointed Pate as a judge of the Sitka superior court, to replace retiring Judge David George.
 He was sworn in on June 1, 2018.

-Nomination to Alaska Supreme Court
+Alaska Supreme Court

+Pate was one of seven candidates who applied for the upcoming vacancy.
 On January 20, 2023, Governor Mike Dunleavy announced the appointment of Pate to the Alaska Supreme Court to fill the upcoming vacancy made by the mandatory retirement of Chief Justice Daniel Winfree.
 With his appointment, Pate is the first justice to come from someplace other than Juneau, Anchorage or Fairbanks since 1960.
+He assumed office in March 2023.

 Affiliations

 Since 2010, Pate has coached the Sitka High School mock trials, been a member of the Judicial Conference Planning Committee since 2020 and a member of the Fairness, Diversity, and Equality Committee since 2018.